KRFOSS/kali-docs/general-use/xfce-faq/index.md

 **Q:** I absolutely love the new theme and I desperately want it, but without having to re-install my system.
 How can I migrate my existing Kali Linux installation?

 **A:** Run `apt update && apt install kali-desktop-xfce` in  a terminal session to install the new Kali Linux Xfce environment.
+When asked to select the "*Default display manager*", choose `lightdm`.

+Next, run `update-alternatives --config x-session-manager` and select Xfce's option.
 If you would also like to remove the Gnome window manager, which we do not recommend until you are sure you are ready to, run `apt purge --autoremove kali-desktop-gnome`.
-Be sure to run this *after* installing Xfce.
+Be sure to run this *after* setting up Xfce.

-When asked to select the "*Default display manager*", choose `lightdm`.

-Next time you login you can choose "XFCE" in the session selector in the top right hand corner of the login screen.
+Next time you login after a reboot you will have the Xfce theme, if you did not run the `update-alternatives` command you can choose "XFCE" in the session selector in the top right hand corner of the login screen.

 &nbsp;
 &nbsp;